First import all python add-ons etc that will be needed later on

 13 Some other algebraic calculations, differentiation and series#

 SymPy can be used in the same way as Maple or Mathematica to perform algebra.
-It is quite easy but the manuals are very obscure and so a couple of examples are given below.
+It is quite easy but the manuals are complicated and so a couple of examples are given below.

 First differentiating then generating series expansion of the function produced.
 The first step is to define the symbols to be used.
 We will use the nearest neighbour distribution to begin with.
 The best output results are found without using print() as shown below.
 If you do use print as in print(Q.doit() ) a code type output is produced and the nice output suppressed.